chocolateboy/pmsencoder/README.md

 ## Linux, Mac OS X &c.

-* For now, PMSEncoder will need to be installed from source e.g. download the [tarball](http://github.com/chocolateboy/pmsencoder/archives/master), then:
+* For now, PMSEncoder will need to be installed from source e.g. download and unpack the [tarball](http://github.com/chocolateboy/pmsencoder/archives/master), then:
   * `perl Makefile.PL`
   * `make`
   * `make test`